 - 1. Do not raise your elbow above the shoulder level on the affected side until your drain is removed. - 2.
-Do the exercises illustrated in the teaching material you received from our clinic. - 3.
+Try to walk a little more each day and continue your breathing and coughing exercises - 3.
 Continue posture, mobility, and strengthening exercises until you have no difficulty moving your arm in all directions. - 4.
-Do not lift more than 10 lbs. with your affected arm for 4 weeks. - 5.
-Do not drive for at least a few days after the surgery.
+Do not lift more than 5 lbs. (a bag of sugar or a 2-liter bottle of soda) with your affected arm for 4 weeks. - 5.
+Do not drive until your surgeon examines you in the office and clears you to drive.
 Your reflexes are slower than you think, and any pain from the incision is distracting.
-Also, you cannot drive while taking opioid (narcotic) pain medications because they will further slow your response time.
+Also, you can't drive while taking opioid pain medications because they will further slow your response time.